amazon-ion/ion-schema/docs/isl-2-0/spec.md

 {% include grammar-element.md productions="type_reference,type_name,import_type" %}

-Some constraints accept a type or list of types as their argument.
+Some constraints accept a type reference or list of type references as their argument.

 ### Nullable Type References